 We Have the Power to Shift From Grief to Gratitude

 Ironically, we accomplish this by focusing on today.
 We must realize that we have a choice about how we perceive the world around us, no matter what life brings our way.
 When we master the flow of ups and downs through life by maintaining a sense of grace and gratitude, we attract more happiness and contentment into our lives.
 The first step is to simply choose to live in gratitude for the present.
 Dwelling on the past or obsessing about the future does not help us.
+Cultivating gratitude, by all means, helps us to look forward to a life full of hopes and dreams.

 No matter what kind of struggles we incur, we must realize that we have the power to step back and ask ourselves – “What can I learn from this lesson? “.
 Therefore, we must realize the importance of maintaining control over our emotions, maintaining a state of mindfulness of the present moment, and a state of being in constant awe for the small gifts that each day brings: a cool breeze, a baby’s smile, drinkable water from the faucet, a dry roof over our head or a warm blanket to protect us from the cold.